EstebanGarnicaMateus/EstebanGarnicaMateus.github.io/README.md

 #### Information About Data Science Jobs [HERE](https://github.com/EstebanGarnicaMateus/EstebanGarnicaMateus.github.io/blob/main/Projects/Glassdoor_Data_Jobs/DS_glassdoor.ipynb)

 A dataset of job applications for the position of data scientist is available on GlassDoor.
 From this data, relevant information is extracted about the most relevant skills that are most requested.
-Answering the question: __What are the main programming languages and characteristics that companies are looking for for a junior data scientist?__.
+Answering the question: __What are the main programming languages and characteristics that companies are looking for a junior data scientist?__.

 #### Click on an Advertising [HERE](https://github.com/EstebanGarnicaMateus/EstebanGarnicaMateus.github.io/blob/main/Projects/Advertaising/ML_LR_microproject.ipynb)